-Paul Howard has long complained that Fulton County judges are too lenient in sentencing violent, repeat offenders.
-Now the district attorney is defending his decision to consent to a signature bond for a suspect who allegedly exchanged gunfire with officers from the Atlanta Police Department’s SWAT unit.
+District Attorney Paul Howard has long complained that Fulton County judges are too lenient in sentencing violent, repeat offenders.
+Now he’s defending his decision to consent to a signature bond for a suspect who allegedly exchanged gunfire with officers from the Atlanta Police Department’s SWAT unit.

 Police say Kenneth Gilbert Jr. pointed a loaded Taurus pistol at four APD officers he believed had cut him off while driving last month on Moreland Avenue in East Atlanta.
 A SWAT member shot Gilbert, 29, who then allegedly returned fire.
 The suspect’s 56-year-old father and namesake was also shot.
 Both men survived and are walking the streets — an outcome that has generated outrage from citizens and cops alike.